 In scope and depth, the most comprehensive business journalism fellowship.
-We are no longer accepting applications for the 2014-2015 academic year.
-New fellows were announced on May 1.
-Read here.
+We are now accepting applications for the 2015-2016 academic year.
+New fellows will be announced on May 1.

 The Knight-Bagehot Fellowship in Economics and Business Journalism offers qualified journalists the opportunity to enhance their understanding and knowledge of business, economics and finance in a year-long, full-time program administered by the journalism school.
 Fellows take courses at Columbia's graduate schools of journalism, business, law and international affairs; participate in off-the-record seminars and dinner meetings with corporate executives, economists and academics; and attend briefings and field trips to New York-based media companies and financial institutions.